 If you like our website, join the conversations at Coffeehouse Torah Talk: A havurah for Jewish learning.
 We’re are an egalitarian community that loves Torah Lishma – תורה לשמה.
 We’re a place to talk Torah, Mishnah, Midrash, etc. without politics or fundamentalism.
-Think Open Orthodoxy, Conservative Judaism, the Havurah movement, DIY Judaism (“The Jewish Catalog”) and the return-to-tradition wing of Reform 🙂
+Think Open Orthodoxy, Conservative Judaism, the Havurah movement, “The Jewish Catalog”.

 Biblical and rabbinic ethical literature

 Jewish ethics may be said to originate with the Hebrew Bible, its broad legal injunctions, wisdom narratives and prophetic teachings.
 Most subsequent Jewish ethical claims may be traced back to the texts, themes and teachings of the written Torah.

 In early rabbinic Judaism, the oral Torah both interprets the Hebrew Bible and delves afresh into many other ethical topics.
 The best known rabbinic text associated with ethics is the non-legal Mishnah tractate of Pirkei Avot, popularly translated as “Ethics of the Fathers”.
 Similar ethical teachings are interspersed throughout the more legally-oriented portions of the Mishnah, Talmud and other rabbinic literature.
 Generally, ethics is a key aspect of non-legal rabbinic literature, known as aggadah.
 This early Rabbinic ethics shows signs of cross-fertilization and polemical exchange with both the Greek (Western philosophical) ethical tradition and early Christian tradition.